Xitee1/AD-RoombaMap/README.md

 # AD-RoombaMap

-This app generates a map of the cleaned area for supported vacuums, from the iRobot HA integration.
+This app generates a map of the cleaned area for supported vacuums with the help of the [iRobot HomeAssistant](https://www.home-assistant.io/integrations/roomba/) integration.
 To check if your iRobot vacuum is supported, have a look at its attributes and look for "Position".

 _This project is still in an early state.
 It should work but there might still be bugs.
 Make sure to report them :smile:_